Click for Market Deals →

-Nana Johnson made these remarks at a send-off party organized in honour of the 2017 National Best Cocoa Farmers who were on a tour of the United Kingdom as part of their award package.
+Nana Johnson Mensah, who also doubles as the Western South Regional Chief farmer, made the remarks at a send-off party organised in honour of the 2017 National Best Cocoa Farmers who were on a tour of the United Kingdom as part of their award package.

-Addressing the farmers, Mrs. Matilda Alomatu Osei Agyemang, Head of Chancery who represented the Ghana High Commissioner to United Kingdom and Ireland congratulated the best cocoa farmers on winning the awards and encouraged them to even work harder to sustain the country’s major export commodity which has become the backbone of Ghana's economy for years.
+Addressing the farmers, Mrs. Matilda Alomatu Osei Agyemang – Head of Chancery who represented the Ghana High Commissioner to United Kingdom and Ireland – congratulated the best cocoa farmers on winning the awards and encouraged them to even work harder to sustain the country’s major export commodity, which has been the backbone of Ghana’s economy for years.

-Mrs. Osei Agyemang was particularly happy seeing young cocoa farmers working so hard to win awards in various categories and used the opportunity to call on Ghanaian youth to take up cocoa farming as a business venture.
+Mrs. Osei Agyemang was particularly happy seeing young cocoa farmers working so hard to win awards in various categories, and thus used the opportunity to call on Ghanaian youth to take up cocoa farming as a business venture.

-Mr. Amenyah revealed that COCOBOD and government of Ghana have resolved to ensure the processing of at least 50% of cocoa produced in the country to the tertiary to boost local consumption and also insulate the country’s major cash crop against world price volatility.
+Mr. Amenyah revealed that COCOBOD and government have resolved to ensure the processing of at least 50% of cocoa produced in the country to the tertiary, to boost local consumption and also insulate the country’s major cash crop against world price volatility.

-He seized the opportunity to throw more light on the nutritional and health benefits of consuming cocoa and called on all to cultivate the habit of making cocoa a part of daily menu.
+He seized the opportunity to throw more light on the nutritional and health benefits of consuming cocoa, and called on all to cultivate the habit of making cocoa part of their daily menu.